Australian cuisine: Dairy

-Ever since the first British settlement of 1788, Australia has had a dairy industry.
-Today, the Australian dairy industry produces a wide variety of milk, cream, butter, cheese and yoghurt products.
+The dairy industry in Australia reaches as far back as the first British settlement of 1788.
+Today, the Australian dairy industry produces a wide variety of milk, cream, butter, cheese, and yoghurt products.

-Australians are high consumers of dairy products, consuming on average some 102.4 L of milk per person a year, 12.9 kg of cheese, 3.8 kg of butter (a small reduction from previous year, largely for dietary purposes) and 7.1 kg of yoghurt products.
+Australians are high consumers of dairy products, consuming on average some 102.4 L of milk per person a year, 12.9 kg of cheese, 3.8 kg of butter and 7.1 kg of yoghurt products.

 Beverages

 Tea

-For most of Australia's history following the arrival of British settlers, black tea was the most commonly consumed hot beverage; however, in the 1980s, coffee overtook tea in popularity.
+For most of Australia's history, following the arrival of British settlers, black tea was the most commonly consumed hot beverage; however, in the 1980s, coffee overtook tea in popularity.
 In the 19th century, billy tea was a staple drink for those out in the Australian bush, such as those working on the land or travelling overland.
-Boiling water for tea in a billy over a camp fire and adding a gum leaf for flavouring remains an iconic traditional Australian method for preparing tea.
+Boiling water for tea in a billy over a campfire and adding a gum leaf for flavouring remains an iconic traditional Australian method for preparing tea.
 Famously, it was prepared by the ill-fated swagman in the Australian folksong "Waltzing Matilda".
 Tea and biscuits or freshly home-baked scones are common for afternoon tea between friends and family.